Youth soccer tournaments are hectic.

 More often than not, I was downing toxic sludge.
 Of course as a kid, I didn’t know any better.
-Plus, these places were convenient in lieu of the busy tournament schedule.
+Plus, these places were convenient.
 It’s also worth mentioning there wasn’t much of a healthy cultural push going on.

 But nowadays there is.